-Every hosting package has a finite amount of disk space, and on top of that individual email accounts or FTP accounts may have disk space quotas.
-When a disk space quota has been reached you can no longer write data to the server’s file system.
+Every hosting package has a finite amount of disk space.
+On top of that, individual email accounts or FTP accounts may also have quotas.
+When a quota has been reached you can no longer write data to the server’s file system.

 When you have run out of disk space incoming emails can’t be delivered to your inbox.
-In that case emails will be kept in the mail queue for up to a week, and during that time the mail server will try to deliver emails at set intervals.
+In that case emails will be kept in the mail queue for up to a week.
+During that time the server will try to deliver the emails at set intervals.
 After a week the mail server gives up, and the emails are bounced back to the sender.

 Image: FileZilla showing an error 451 (“Error during write to file”).

 Or, when you try to upload a file using cPanel’s file manager you will get the error “Maximum file size allowed for upload: 0 bytes”.

 Image: cPanel is not allowing files larger than zero bytes to be uploaded.